 Hack Rod Coyote chassis – automotive chassis fabricated to match optimised geometry

 Bass also spoke about machine learning to write software stating that in the past, the only way to get software to improve was to either re-write it or run it on a faster computer.
-However today, deterministic software writing is being replaced by machine learning.
+However, today, deterministic software writing is being replaced by machine learning.
 This enables software to learn and adapt.
 Bass concluded by stating that historically, Autodesk has been focused on building tools for individuals.
 But that just like the automotive industry, they are adapting by developing a new generation of building tools for teams.

 Day two saw the Product Innovation keynote from Amar Hanspal, Senior Vice President, Product.
-This was a really insightful talk, as never in the history of AU has there been a complete overview of all products in a single session.
-Autodesk have created three streams within their products: Architecture, Engineering & Construction (AEC) with Autodesk BIM 360, Product Development & Manufacturing with Autodesk Fusion 360, and Media & Entertainment with Shotgun.
+This was an insightful talk, as never in the history of AU has there been a complete overview of all products in a single session.
+Autodesk has created three streams within their products: Architecture, Engineering & Construction (AEC) with Autodesk BIM 360, Product Development & Manufacturing with Autodesk Fusion 360, and Media & Entertainment with Shotgun.
 Showcasing software of all three streams had the interesting side effect of clearly highlighting how far AEC is behind the rest.
 Within the AEC steam, there were several significant updates:

 Autodesk Live on demo at the exhibition

 - Project Fractal – Still in alpha phase, Project Fractal allows users to explore the ‘design space’ of parametric models created in Dynamo Studio.
 (Note that it is not yet available in Dynamo for Revit).
-Project Fractal operates in similar manner to Grasshopper’s Galapagos by allowing multiple design options to be produced from a set of input parameters.
+Project Fractal operates similarly to Grasshopper’s Galapagos by allowing multiple design options to be produced from a set of input parameters.
 However, Project Fractal is not yet developed enough to adopt generic algorithms and instead utilises brute force which is a significant limitation.

 Those wanting updates or fixes to existing software will be someone disappointed.
-Autodesk appear to be focused on migrating their products across to a platform known as Forge.
+Autodesk appears to be focused on migrating their products across to a platform known as Forge.
 First introduced last year, Forge represents a push by Autodesk to integrate products and services under a common set of APIs.
 Forge is thus the common platform for cloud-based micro-services.